dpastorgalan/personal_web/content/_index.md

       columns: '2'
   - block: contact
     id: contact
-    content:
+    content: The fantastic beast and where to find me
       title: Contact
       subtitle:
       text: |-
-        Fantastic beast and where to find me
+        My office hours may vary through the year due to the hybrid work from home/office of the CSIC.
+Check on my mail if you are planning to visit at least one day in advanced!
       # Contact (add or remove contact options as necessary)
       email: dpastorgalan@csic.es
     #  phone: +34 680534170